paulunder/DestinationDNA/README.md

     We suspect that the preferred activities have heavy influence on the destination choice.

+    Hypothesis 3:

+    We suspect that environmental concerns have a influence between the correlation of proximity to the destination and the preference.

 ## **4. Map the business requirements | Data Visualizations | ML tasks**

 - **Business Requirement 1 (BR1):** Data Visualization and Correlation study